jasonxu90/jasonxu90.github.io/index.md

 &nbsp;

 I grew up in Tucson, Arizona.
 When I'm not at the Grand Canyon, I enjoy literature, bouldering, ambient music, cycling, and cooking new recipes.
-My experience with the latter reveals that science is not the only endeavor suffering from a reproducibility crisis.
+My experience with the latter reveals that science is not the only endeavor undergoing a reproducibility crisis.